 John Henry Lewis UD15 Bob Olin, 1935

-In this, Lewis’ light heavyweight title-winning effort, he found himself trained short term by Jack Blackburn, trainer of Joe Louis.
-Incidentally, halfway through training camp Blackburn engaged in a fight with a man named John Bowman, during which a shot was fired that killed a passerby who happened to be Tuskegee Institute graduate Enoch Hauser.
+In this, John Henry Lewis’ light heavyweight title-winning effort, he found himself trained short term by Jack Blackburn, who also handled Joe Louis.
+Halfway through training camp Blackburn engaged in a fight with a man named John Bowman.
+During the scuffle a shot was fired that killed a passerby, Tuskegee Institute graduate Enoch Hauser.

-Lewis suffered cuts on both eyes in his previous bout against Abe Feldman in late July, which explained a three month break from the ring — almost unheard of from Lewis.
-As it turned out, the cut to his left eye had essentially blinded him on that side, and he fought the rest of his career literally half-blind.
+Lewis previously suffered cuts to both eyes in his previous bout against Abe Feldman in late July, which explained an uncharacteristic three-month break from the ring.
+As it turned out, the cut to his left eye essentially blinded him on that side and he fought the rest of his career literally half-blind.

 Neither Blackburn’s misdeeds nor Cyclopean vision could deny a 21-year-old Lewis his title, though.
-John Henry Lewis slowly warmed to task, then battered Olin, a former New York stock broker.
+John Henry Lewis slowly warmed to task before battering champion Bob Olin, a former New York stock broker.
 Olin was staggered badly and almost out in both the 5th and 12th rounds, and a tired Lewis coasted his way to the light heavyweight championship.

 Ray Robinson UD10 Fritzie Zivic, 1941

-It was the great “Sugar” Ray Robinson’s 26th professional fight, and over 20,000 showed up at Madison Square Garden to see a future legend ply his trade.
-Fritzie Zivic was an ex-champion, but still a very viable one and not lacking in savvy.
+More than 20,000 spectators showed up at Madison Square Garden, paying to watch future legend “Sugar” Ray Robinson ply his trade in his 26th professional fight.
+Fritzie Zivic, an ex-champion, still fought with loads of savvy.
 AP reports said both Robinson and Zivic let their hands go freely, though Robinson, out-weighed by over six pounds, used his otherworldly hand and foot speed to snag the win.

 Though the win all but assured Robinson a crack at welterweight champion Freddie “Red” Cochrane, famed promoter Mike Jacobs immediately approached Robinson and Zivic to stage a rematch, which was held about three months later.
 It would be five years until Robinson was granted a title shot, as Cochrane’s service in the U.S. Navy meant climbing into the ring wasn’t a top priority.